May 7, 2014

 With Gary Hodges Jr, November 2010, Christiansburg, Va

 So often in life we are afraid; not just of attackers and assailants, but of ourselves.
 We are afraid to make decisions, we are afraid of life changes.
 We are afraid to take a chance on life.
 We are afraid to believe in ourselves.
-We gamble in the market (in my case very unsuccessfully, so I am now out!), but we are too timid to gamble on ourselves.
+We gamble in the market, we gamble with our money, but we are too timid to gamble on ourselves.

 You are worthy of investment, so invest in yourself.
 We all know how unstable the market is, so invest your time and money in something solid, something precious, something you can trust; yourself.

-Invest in yourself, come to Israel for 10 -12 days and immerse yourself in authentic Israeli Krav Maga.
+Invest in yourself, come to Israel for two weeks and immerse yourself in authentic Israeli Krav Maga.
 You will come home a changed person.

 For more details